NullBrunk/Monitor.php/README.md

 ### ⚙️ TOP

+> [!NOTE]
-The TOP page displays various real-time informations related to the processes.
+> The TOP page displays various real-time informations related to the processes.
 You can sort theses processes by RAM/CPU consumption with the right select menu as demonstrated in the video.

 https://github.com/NullBrunk/PHPMonitor/assets/125673909/86e69d90-7355-4d02-954b-b1cac25f9c6f

 ### ✨ Responsive
+> [!NOTE]
-All pages of this project are responsive, meaning they adapt to the screen size accordingly.
+> All pages of this project are responsive, meaning they adapt to the screen size accordingly.

 https://github.com/NullBrunk/PHPMonitor/assets/125673909/fca04462-4505-4e8d-9eb4-8265a1561033